Herbert S. Green

 Herbert Sydney Green (17 December 1920 – 16 February 1999) was a British–Australian physicist.
 Green was a doctoral student of the Nobel Laureate Max Born at Edinburgh, with whom he was involved in the development of the modern kinetic theory.
 Green is the letter "G" in the BBGKY hierarchy.
 He is often credited for the development of parastatistics, one of several alternatives to the better known particle statistics models.

 Education

 Born in Ipswich, England, he graduated with a PhD from the University of Edinburgh in 1947 with a thesis entitled A Unitary Quantum Electrodynamics.

 Career

 From 1950 to 1951 Green worked as a professor at the Dublin Institute for Advanced Studies in the school of Theoretical Physics.
 From 1951 till his death in 1999, Green lectured mathematical physics at the University of Adelaide, Australia.

 Personal life

-Green is survived by wife Marie-Louise Green and children Johanne Green and Roy Green (dean of several management schools around the world, including NUIG, Ireland and MGSM, Sydney).
+Green is survived by wife Marie-Louise Green and children Johanne Green and Roy H. Green (dean of several management schools around the world, including NUIG, Ireland and MGSM, Sydney).